JonasWN/My-fetch-JN/README.md

-## NodeJS fetch
+# NodeJS fetch

-Fetch Wrapper

-Fetch Promises in NodeJS console
+### H1 Fetch Wrapper that can Fetch Promises in varius ways like brower, XMLHttpRequest or NodeJS

-Includes methods: Post, Get, Delete, Put
+### Includes methods: Post, Get, Delete, Put

 ## Quick Start

-1 - npm install // To get the dependencies
+1. npm install // To get the dependencies

-2 - Locate the test.js folder
+2. - Locate the test.js folder

-3 - In the Myfetch function shown below, Place the address you want to Fetch
+3. - In the Myfetch function shown below, Place the address you want to Fetch

 ![Screenshot](readme_umd.png)

-4 - Run the script > node index in the terminal
+4. - Run the script > node index in the terminal

-5 - Success!
+5. - Success!

 ## Usage Examples